mateiidavid/l5d-cert-management/README.md

 #
 $ linkerd upgrade --identity-trust-anchors-file=new-ca.crt|kubectl apply -f -

-# If proxies do not come up in destination & injector pods, restart identity service
-# it might need to pick up certificate changes.
 ```

 In total, there are 3 upgrades when replacing both CA and issuer: